purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 #### Training Data

-For generating training data, we can make a user-video watch space.
-We can start by selecting a period of data like last month, last 6 months, etc. This should find a balance between training time and model accuracy.
+User-video watch space: Use data from a selected period (e.g., last month, last 6 months) to balance training time and model accuracy.

 #### Model